chinmayapalo/Technical_Challenge/README.md

 # Technical_Challenge
-It contains 3 online Tech Challenge Folders
+It contains solutions for all 3 Tech Challenges which have been mentioned in document.

 # Challenge -1 ( AWS + Terraform )